 You are truly being missed Kaka!

-On the legendary Rajesh Khanna's birth anniversary, we remember the phenomenon with a collection of some vintage photos from his life and career and few lesser known facts.
+On the legendary Rajesh Khanna's 7th death anniversary, we remember the phenomenal actor with a collection of some vintage photos from his life and career and few lesser-known facts.